Collection Development Policies & Procedures

 The library aims to collect a broad spectrum of serial titles that support the curriculum and research needs of the faculty, and titles indexed in the standard indexes.
 Since a serial subscription represents an ongoing financial commitment, new serials are added only at the discretion of the E-Resources and Serials Librarian.

 Generally, the library does not collect textbooks, duplicate copies of little used materials, new editions that lack substantial change from earlier editions already owned, or out-of-scope materials.

-Deselection Policy—Deselection is the process of taking outdated and obsolete resources out of the library collection.
+Deselection is the process of taking outdated and obsolete resources out of the library collection.
 Items are considered for deselection on an item-by-item basis in accordance with this policy, the library collection development policy, and the overall mission and goals of the library.
 This policy applies to the general collection.
 Other specialized areas or library collections may develop policies.
 For more information, view the Deselection Policy.

 Andrea Flockton | Master Instructor and Head of Collection Development